BeamNG/mediashare/README.md

 You might want to change the following locations to give your page a more custom look and feel:

  * templates/media/main.tpl - the start website
  * static/400.html / static/500.html - the nginx error websites.
-You should to change the links in there.
+You should change the links in there.

 ## License